-- 3.14.1 Identify, report, and correct information and system flaws in a timely manner. - 3.14.2 Provide protection from malicious code at appropriate locations within organizational systems. - 3.14.3 Monitor system security alerts and advisories and take appropriate actions in response.
+- 3.14.1 Identify, report, and correct system flaws in a timely manner. - 3.14.2 Provide protection from malicious code at designated locations within organizational systems. - 3.14.3 Monitor system security alerts and advisories and take action in response.

-- 3.14.4 Update malicious code protection mechanisms when new releases are available. - 3.14.5 Perform periodic scans of organizational systems and real-time scans of files from external sources as files are downloaded, opened, or executed.
+- 3.14.4 Update malicious code protection mechanisms when new releases are available. - 3.14.5 Perform periodic scans of organizational systems and real-time scans of files from external sources as files are downloaded, opened, or executed. - 3.14.6 Monitor organizational systems, including inbound and outbound communications traffic, to detect attacks and indicators of potential attacks. - 3.14.7 Identify unauthorized use of organizational systems.